If you have exhausted your insurance company’s appeal process and your disability claim is still denied, you may have no choice but to sue.

 Riemer Hess assured Chloe that they would not recommend acceptance of any low, unfair settlement offer.
 They would be open to negotiations, but they would always be prepared to litigate through judgment to get Chloe what she deserved.

 The case started out slow.
 Chloe’s attorneys made a demand for settlement, but they didn’t hear anything back for several months.
 Eventually, the insurer asked if Chloe wanted to participate in a mediation.
-Chloe’s attorneys felt it was worth a try, but they warned her there was a good chance that a fair settlement wouldn’t be reached so early.
-Chloe agreed to give it go.

 Before the mediation, Chloe’s attorneys spoke with her at length about what to expect.
 When the day finally came, she felt comfortable and confident about the process.
 Unfortunately, as predicted, the insurer didn’t put much money on the table.
 Her attorneys recommended walking away.